To begin with, What Is Power?

 Now, let us consider another example.

-A bank employee can give you money in return of a signed cheque.
+A bank employee can give you money in return for a signed cheque.
 We cannot get into the bank and take money in return.

 We do not have the power or authority to do so.
 Whereas, the bank employee is empowered to do it.

-That employee was empowered by his /her job description and by his supervisor to do so.
+That employee was empowered by his or her job description and by his supervisor to do so.

 So, we are clearly empowered to do something and not empowered to do something else.

 Why Is Empowerment Important?